yobert/wayfire/.github/pull_request_template.md

 **Notice: Wayfire's development is temporarily happening in the `stabilize-api` branch.
-Please set that branch as the base for your PR, except if you don't have a good reason.**
+If you open a pull request for the master branch, it will likely not be merged before the stabilize-api branch is itself merged into master.**